Advertising watchdog will not review ban of controversial tampon ad

 The Advertising Standards Authority of Ireland (ASAI) has said it will not carry out a review of its controversial decision to uphold complaints from members of the public about a TV ad for tampons after the company behind the brand opted to accept the ruling.

-It said it had received 150 complaints about the advert - almost double the 80 initially reported - with claims that it was offensive, demeaning to women, unsuitable for children, and contained sexual innuendo.
+It said it had received 150 complaints about the advert, including claims that it was offensive, demeaning to women, unsuitable for children, and contained sexual innuendo.

 Some of those complaining said they found the language used to be “over-descriptive, inappropriately expressed and with excessive detail”, the ASAI said.